wkzng/speaker-diarization/REVIEW.md

 - `WS /ws/diarize` — WebSocket streaming, int16 PCM in, segment JSON out

 CLI for batch processing with `ThreadPoolExecutor` (swap to `ProcessPoolExecutor` for true multi-core — one-line change).

-Streamlit webapp (`webapp.py`) connects to `/ws/diarize` and streams audio in 10s chunks, rendering a proportional speaker timeline and segment list in real time as segments arrive.
-Audio player included for playback alongside the results.

 Docker image with models mounted at runtime (not baked in) to keep the image lean and avoid HuggingFace token requirements at build time.